adzerk-oss/bootlaces/README.md

 * Provides `build-jar`, `push-snapshot`, and `push-release` tasks
 * Parses a `gpg.edn` file to configure GPG keyring and key ID for jar signing.

+Some things you can do in the terminal:

 ```bash
 # build and install project jar file
 boot build-jar